ntustison/flow_models/README.md

     ```

 3. Then run train.py:

     There are a number of status/info lines spewed by Tensorflow and Tensorflow
     Probability (TFP) that I don't find helpful and that make a mess.
 To squelch
     those I first set environment variable `export TF_CPP_MIN_LOG_LEVEL=2` in my
     shell that I'll run the training in.
 Similarly note I've put a python line
     at the top of train.py to squelch `UserWarning`s that are spewed by TFP.
-   In any case, then you can simply run:
+    In any case, then you can simply run: `python train.py`
-    `python train.py`

-### Main steps in the code (train.py)

-#### Create data generators for training and validation
-Use TF ImageDataGenerator to load and preprocess images.
-The `class_mode=None` parameter indicates unsupervised
-learning, meaning no labels are provided.
-This approach leverages the convenience of ImageDataGenerator for handling
-large datasets and built-in data augmentation while maintaining the
-unsupervised nature of the RealNVP model.

-#### Define the RealNVP model
-Use tfp.bijectors and tfp.distributions from Tensorflow probability to create
-a Flow/RealNVP-based invertible neural network.

-#### Training loop: train the model using the data generator
-The loop processes batches of images from the generator to train the RealNVP
-model in unsupervised mode, ie without requiring labels.

-#### Visualization:

-##### Plot Gaussian points generated from validation images
-Generate multivariate Gaussian points and apply PCA for visualization
-The transformed images are mapped to Gaussian points, and PCA is
-applied to visualize the 2D projection.
-Outliers (e.g., non-cat images) should
-appear as points that are distant from the main cluster of cat images.

-##### Save new generated/simulated images
-Try generating new images of cats by generating random samples from the multivariate
-Gaussian and mapping those back through the network.